hello-robot/stretch_web_teleop/documentation/development.md

 ## Breaking apart the launch script

 Web Teleop has a nice launch script, `./launch_interface.sh` that brings up all the processes that are needed.
 But it's easier for development if they're brought up separately in different terminals since this makes it easier to see errors and debug printouts.
 To launch Web Teleop this way, run the following commands in separate terminals.
-Be sure to `cd` into the stretch_web_teleop repo before running these commands.

 - Terminal 1
   ```